tblxio/truck-rc/README.md

                 - http
             - make sure the mosquitto mqtt broker is set up and running
-            - place the Truck-RC-RasPi folder on the RP in a directory of your choice and execute the main.py in the mentioned folder -> find the ip-address of your mqtt broker and update it in the config file
+            - place the Truck-RC-RasPi folder on the RP in a directory of your choice and execute the main.py in the mentioned folder
             -> everything should be running, nice!
-            (If you want, you can call the main.py at startup with your method of choice (e.g. .bashrc).)
+            (If you want, you can call the main.py at startup with your method of choice (e.g. corntab).)
             (a connection via VNC/Viewer will also be helpful if you want to work on the PR in a comfortable way)